wmutschl/mutschler.eu/content/linux/install-guides/fedora-btrfs.md

 ```
 *Note that this written guide is an updated version of the video and contains much more information.*

+***Please feel free to raise any comments or issues on the [website's Github repository](https://github.com/wmutschl/website-academic).
+Pull requests are very much appreciated.***

 ## Overview
 Since Fedora switched their default filesystem to btrfs I decided to give it a go as I am exclusively using btrfs aon all my systems, see: [Why I (still) like btrfs](../../btrfs/).
 Fedora's automatic installation routine with encryption is actually almost perfect for me except some changes regarding the btrfs mount options and subvolume names.